Music

 Students in year 9 receive one curriculum lesson each week and can take part in a range of extra-curricular music groups.

-During KS3 curriculum lessons students will be taught to:
+During Key Stage 3 curriculum lessons students will be taught to:

 • play and perform confidently in a range of solo and ensemble contexts using their voice, playing instruments musically, fluently and with accuracy and expression.